The best gaming monitor 2018: the 10 best gaming screens of the year

 Screen size: 27-inch | Aspect ratio: 16:9 | Resolution: 3,840 x 2,160 | Brightness: 600 cd/m2 | Response time: 4ms | Viewing angle: 178/178 | Contrast ratio: 50,000:1 | Color support: Adobe RGB 99% | Weight: 28 pounds

-If you have the money, the Asus ROG Swift PG27UQ may just be the most advanced gaming monitor on the market in 2018.
-Not only does it feature a 4K Ultra-HD resolution with HDR, but it also features G-Sync and a 144Hz refresh rate.
-On paper, this is the most impressive gaming monitor we’ve ever seen – and when you see it in person, it’s even more impressive.
-The only thing that holds this monitor back from our number 1 pick is its luxurious $1,999.99 (£2,299.99 around AU$4,000) price tag.
-But, again, if you have the cash lying around, and you have a PC powerful enough to drive a 4K game at 144 frames per second, you won’t find a better monitor.
+If you have the cash to support it, the Asus ROG Swift PG27UQ may just be the most advanced gaming monitor on the planet right now.
+Not only does it come with a 4K Ultra-HD resolution and HDR, but it also offers G-Sync and a 144Hz refresh rate.
+On paper, this is the most impressive gaming monitor we’ve ever seen – and when you see it in action, it’s even more impressive.
+The only thing that holds this thing back from our number 1 spot is its extreme price tag.
+But, again, if you have the cash lying around, and you have a PC powerful enough to drive 4K games at 144 frames per second, you’re not going to find a better monitor.

 Read the full review: Asus ROG Swift PG27UQ